danielfae/Project/README.md

 Final Project
 =======

-Online surveys depending on location of surveyor and Newsletter subscription.
+Online surveys depending on location of surveyor and the option for a Newsletter subscription.

 Using Google Maps API I want to display places in the world where a person wants to give away a survey for anyone to fill out.